top of page

 Step 6: Arrange and Sew

 Now for the fun part - arranging your HSTs into a block!
+Here are some layout ideas:

 • Pinwheel (classic and dynamic)